 Our officer-led Torch Run Program for Special Olympics New Mexico offers LETR Agencies (i.e. law enforcement officers and their families) a fun and rewarding experience through five available fundraising and non-fundraising activities with and for local SONM athletes and their families.

 Over 200 New Mexico law enforcement personnel from more than 30 Federal, Military, State, County and Local agencies participate in the Torch Run.
 Funds are raised through a variety of activities and fund raisers, with the highlight being the 1,600-mile statewide run culminating at the Special Olympics New Mexico Summer Games in Albuquerque in May.
 The New Mexico Law Enforcement is proudly presented by Wells Fargo.

-The New Mexico Law Enforcement Torch Run is headed by a six-person Small Council, and governed by a larger Executive Committee, who together establishes, upholds, and/or ratifies and adopts governing operational guidelines and procedures, as well as administrative priorities relevant to the current and future needs of our participating LETR agencies.
+The New Mexico Law Enforcement Torch Run is headed by a six-person Small Council, and governed by a larger State Executive Committee, who together establishes, upholds, and/or ratifies and adopts governing operational guidelines and procedures, as well as administrative priorities relevant to the current and future needs of our LETR program and participating agencies.
 On our frontline level, LETR is led by an State Director, Assistant State Director, ten Regional Coordinators, and numerous Local Agency Coordinators.
 (Click HERE to view our organizational chart).